artemiscloud/activemq-artemis-operator/docs/quickstart.md

 $ kubectl create -f deploy/role_binding.yaml
 # Setup the CRD
 $ kubectl create -f deploy/crds/broker_v1alpha1_amqbroker_crd.yaml
-# Deploy the amq-broker-operator
+# Deploy the activemq-artemis-operator
 $ kubectl create -f deploy/operator.yaml
 ```

-At this point in your project namespace you should see the amq-broker-operator
+At this point in your project namespace you should see the activemq-artemis-operator
 starting up and if you check the logs you should see something like

 ```$xslt
 Executing entrypoint
-exec /amq-broker-operator/amq-broker-operator
+exec /activemq-artemis-operator/activemq-artemis-operator
 {"level":"info","ts":1552055596.8029804,"logger":"cmd","msg":"Go Version: go1.11.5"}
 {"level":"info","ts":1552055596.803102,"logger":"cmd","msg":"Go OS/Arch: linux/amd64"}
 {"level":"info","ts":1552055596.8031216,"logger":"cmd","msg":"Version of operator-sdk: v0.5.0"}